Texas Center for Healthcare Quality Innovation

 Todd Johnson, PhD – Professor

-Robert Murphy, MD – Asc Dean for Applied Informatics & Asc Professor of Health Informatics
+Robert Murphy, MD – Associate Dean for Applied Informatics & Associate Professor of Health Informatics